 name()

-If you console.log(fullName, firstName, lastName) outside of the function it will throw error:
+If you attempt to use console.log(fullName, firstName, lastName) outside of the function, it will result in an error:

 var fullName = "Baz Pop"